hbradio/portfolio/content/resume.md

 # Brady Hurlburt

-Indianapolis, Indiana, USA | bradyhurlburt@gmail.com | https://brady.fyi
+*Indianapolis, Indiana, USA* | *bradyhurlburt@gmail.com* | *https://brady.fyi*

+I am an experienced software engineer seeking to continue developing my skills with the latest technologies and architectures.
+I want to help an exciting product succeed at a top-tier company.

 ## Experience

 ### Team Lead + Senior Software Engineer, [Genesys](https://www.genesys.com/genesys-cloud)
 *2017-present*

-I lead a small team developing microservices for a scalable cloud product.
+I lead a team developing microservices for Genesys Cloud, a scalable cloud product.

-* Develop services in Java 11 (Spring), DynamoDB, S3, and Redis.
+* Architect and develop services using Java 11 (Spring), DynamoDB, S3, and Redis
 * Own services through deployment with NewRelic, SumoLogic, and PagerDuty
-* Work closely with the product team to plan the feature roadmap and manage Agile methodologies
+* Work closely with the product team to define new features for our roadmap; manage my team's Agile methodologies
-* Created a system to allow teams to configure Flink and Hadoop with YAML to create records from a Kafka topic and populate Druid and ElasticSearch.
+* Created a system to allow other teams to configure Flink and Hadoop with YAML to create records in Druid and ElasticSearch using data from any Kafka topic

 ### Co-founder, [Rovercode](https://rovercode.com/)
 *2016-present*

 I co-founded an online social learning platform where students write code for robots.

-* Develop services in Python 3 (Django) and Go and our UI using React+Redux, Material-UI
+* Develop services in Python 3 (Django) and Go and our UI using React+Redux and Material-UI
-* Architect our infrastructure using AWS Lambda, Docker, AWS ECS / Fargate, Cloudformation; set up CI/CD with TravisCI and GitHub Actions
+* Architect our infrastructure using AWS Lambda, Docker, AWS ECS+Fargate, and Cloudformation; set up CI/CD with TravisCI and GitHub Actions
+* Defined and implemented a Web Bluetooth serial protocol to communicate with the robot

 ### Electrical Engineer + Firmware Engineer, [Indesign LLC](https://indesign-llc.com/)
 *2012-2017*